Looking for some summer ethical clothing inspiration?

 Here Today, Here Tomorrow Tote Bag (£105) -for carrying sunscreen, glasses, a good book, and other ethical summer in the park essentials.

 Beaumont Organic Cotton Dress (£109) – be still my beating heart.

 Thought Organic Cotton Trousers* (£59.90) – cotton trousers for days when you don’t want to get your legs out, or when it’s too cold for dresses.
 Because let’s be realistic for just one second: summer in the UK isn’t all sunshine and blue skies!

+Thanks for indulging in my summer ethical clothing dreams!
 What are your plans for the summer?
 We plan on sorting out our garden, tending to the allotment, spending sunny days in the park, taking day trips to Fife and East Lothian, and taking a wee holiday on the west coast.
 Roll on the nice weather!